steveshogren/10-minute-vim-exercises/book_sample_delimited_edits.md

 Complex Editing - Delimited Edits
 ---------------------------------

-The edit commands have another motion syntax for delimited-edits.
+Vim edit commands have another motion syntax for delimited-edits.
 A delimited-edit allows for the action to grow in both directions up to a delimiter.
 You must provide a both a Scope and a Delimiter.
 The Scope indicates how far the region should extend, and the Delimiter is what character the region